yourlostitems/yourlostitems.github.io/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability create an issue, if you believe you have solved the issue please create a pull request with the required code to fix the vulnerability.
+To report a vulnerability please create an issue, if you believe you have solved the issue please create a pull request with the required code to fix the issue and any other things that might need change.
+We value the amazing help from our community and hope to continue to foster this amazing environment.